Bynder/bynder-java-sdk/README.md

 # Bynder Java SDK

-The main goal of this SDK is to speed up the integration of Bynder customers who use JAVA.
-Making it easier to connect to the Bynder API (http://docs.bynder.apiary.io/) and executing requests on it.
+The main goal of this SDK is to speed up the integration of Bynder customers who use Java, making it easier to connect to the Bynder API (http://docs.bynder.apiary.io/) and executing requests on it.

 ## Current status